Ptolemy's table of chords: How Ptolemy computed chords

+Accuracy

+Gerald J. Toomer in his translation of the Almagest gives seven entries where some manuscripts have scribal errors, changing one "digit" (one letter, see below).
+Glenn Elert has made a comparison between Ptolemy's values and the true values (120 times the sine of half the angle) and has found that the root mean square error is 0.000136.
+But much of this is simply due to rounding off to the nearest 1/3600, since this equals 0.0002777...
+There are nevertheless many entries where the last "digit" is off by 1 (too high or too low) from the best rounded value.
+Ptolemy's values are often too high by 1 in the last place, and more so towards the higher angles.
+The largest errors are about 0.0004, which still corresponds to an error of only 1 in the last sexagesimal digit.

 The numeral system and the appearance of the untranslated table

-Lengths of arcs of the circle, in degrees, and the integer parts of chord lengths, were expressed in a base 10 numeral system that used 21 of the letters of the Greek alphabet with the meanings given in the following table, and a symbol, "∠′ ", that means 1/2 and a raised circle "○" that fills a blank space (effectively representing zero).
-Two of the letters, labeled "archaic" in the table below, had not been in use in the Greek language for some centuries before the Almagest was written, but were still in use as numerals and musical notes.
+Lengths of arcs of the circle, in degrees, and the integer parts of chord lengths, were expressed in a base 10 numeral system that used 21 of the letters of the Greek alphabet with the meanings given in the following table, and a symbol, "∠′, that means 1/2 and a raised circle "○" that fills a blank space (effectively representing zero).
+Three of the letters, labeled "archaic" in the table below, had not been in use in the Greek language for some centuries before the Almagest was written, but were still in use as numerals and musical notes.

 Thus, for example, an arc of 143 1/2° is expressed as ρμγ∠′.
 (As the table only reaches 180°, the Greek numerals for 200 and above are not used.)

-The fractional parts of chord lengths required great accuracy, and were given in two columns in the table: The first column gives an integer multiple of 1/60, in the range 0–59, the second an integer multiple of 1/60^{2} = 1/3600, also in the range 0–59.
+The fractional parts of chord lengths required great accuracy, and were given in sexagesimal notation in two columns in the table: The first column gives an integer multiple of 1/60, in the range 0–59, the second an integer multiple of 1/60^{2} = 1/3600, also in the range 0–59.